 In multiple-choice tests, every question has equal value with marks only awarded for correct answers.
 Marks are not taken off for wrong answers.
 It is better to have a guess rather than leave an answer blank and helps to ensure that you answer all questions on the correct line.
 Incorrect, double or blank answers score zero.

 For the 20-minute writing test students are provided a stimulus image, statement, heading or question.
-Written responses are double marked by markers trained to evaluate factors such as whether the stimulus topic is addressed, use of language, the organization of interesting and imaginative ideas and the quality of thinking expressed.
+Written responses are double marked by markers trained to evaluate factors such as whether the stimulus topic is addressed, use of language, the organisation of interesting and imaginative ideas and the quality of thinking expressed.

 All the normal exam etiquette applies.
 Students need to follow the presiding officer’s and supervisors’ instructions both during the tests and in the breaks.
 Raise a hand for help and do not open the question booklet until told to do so.